Information updated January 22, 2019.

-As of 2010, approximately one in eight automotive engineers worked in Michigan.
-Wages in that state were above the national average, with engineers earning $87,200 per year as of 2012 or $5,100 above the national median.
-Nearly as many automotive engineers work in California, earning an average wage of $93,800 in 2013 or $11,700 above the national median.
-Other larger pockets of automotive engineers can be found where car manufacturing plants are located including in Tennessee, South Carolina, Alabama and Texas.
+Nearly as many automotive engineers work in California, earning an average wage of $104,030 in 2017 or $12,530 above the national median.
+Other larger pockets of automotive engineers can be found where car manufacturing plants are located including in Tennessee, South Carolina, Indiana, Ohio, Alabama and Texas.

 Automotive engineers typically complete a mechanical engineering program at a four-year college.
 Such programs often include a co-op program, enabling students to gain important experience before they graduate college.
 Most programs are accredited by ABET, the former Accreditation Board for Engineering and Technology.

 Students should possess excellent mechanical and problem-solving skills, and have advanced math skills including trigonometry and calculus.
 All 50 states and the District of Columbia require licensure for engineers that offer their service directly to the public.
 Certification is received through the American Society of Mechanical Engineers with the Society of Automotive Engineers (SAE International) offering certification directly related to the industry.

 The BLS projects a 9 percent increase in automotive engineer jobs through 2026, representing average growth rate for all jobs.
 Much depends on the long-term outlook of the automotive industry which is in transition.